Mohammad4844/EMU-Course-Search/README.md

 # EMU Course Search
 This is an unofficial alternative to EMU's Course Search.
-[Here's](https://mohammad4844.github.io/EMU-Course-Search/web_page) a link to the hosted page.
+The hosted version ([here](https://mohammad4844.github.io/EMU-Course-Search/web_page)) was shut down on 2/2/2024.

 The main feature here is that you can search courses based on your availabilities.
 As an example, you can say that your availabilities are: Monday 10am - 3pm, Tuesday 12pm - 6pm, Wednesday 8am - 12pm.
 It will return only the courses that fall into your availabilty windows.